colorizenl/colorize-gradle-tasks/readme.md

 application consists of the following steps:

   - Concatenates all JavaScript files into a single combined JavaScript file.
+  - If the project uses TypeScript instead of JavaScript, compiles the TypeScript files into a JavaScript file.
   - Concatenates all CSS files into a single combined CSS file.
   - Rewrite all references to the original JavaScript and CSS source files to reference the combined files instead.